MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/define-custom-state-model-transitions.md

  This data is stored in the <xref:Microsoft.Xrm.Sdk.Metadata.StatusOptionMetadata> class, which represents the options in the <xref:Microsoft.Xrm.Sdk.Metadata.StatusAttributeMetadata> class.

-To view definitions for your organization, install the Metadata Browser solution described in [Browse definitions for your organization](browse-your-metadata.md).
+To view table definitions for your organization, install the Metadata Browser solution described in [Browse table definitions for your organization](browse-your-metadata.md).
 You can also browse the reference documentation for table in the [Table Reference](/reference/about-entity-reference.md).

 <a name="BKMK_DetectValidStatusTransitions"></a>